Envision Fine Art Photography in Your Home

 Properly lighting a fine art print can make all the difference in the world and turn a beautiful piece of art into an extraordinary showpiece.
 No matter which fixture type you choose, the general rule to ensure the best lighting without shadow or glare is to shine the light down towards the center of the print at a 30 degree angle.

-- Picture Lights come in various sizes as well as power sources (battery, plug-in and hardwired) and hang directly over a fine art print.
+Available in various sizes as well as power sources (battery, plug-in and hardwired), picture lights hang directly over a fine art print.
 This type of light is often seen in museums hanging over traditionally framed prints.
-This is our #3 choice for lighting fine art as the look of picture lights tends to be more obtrusive and the beam cast on the print is not as evenly spread as the other two fixture options.
+This is our #3 choice for lighting fine art as the look of picture lights tends to be more obtrusive and the beam cast on the print is usually not at a 30 degree angle or as evenly spread as the other two fixture options.

 Lastly, you will want to select an LED bulb with a Kelvin color temperature between 3000K to 4000K.
 This color temperature range will allow you to light your artwork without looking too warm (yellow) or too cool (blue).
 For homes already lit in warm white, we recommend a color temperature of 3000K to 3500K for your fine art prints.
 For homes already illuminated in cool-white, we recommend a color temperature of 4000K to light your artwork.